woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/index.rst

 The full API documentation for the OpenGeo Suite Client SDK is available at http://suite.opengeo.org/opengeo-docs/gxp,  and is included with this documentation bundle.

+The Client SDK is usually bundled with the OpenGeo Suite itself (under the :file:`sdk` subdirectory), but is available separately from http://opengeo.org/technology/sdk/ .

 .. toctree::
    :maxdepth: 2